Jon Gruden: Email controversy and resignation

 In October 2021, a league investigation into the Washington Football Team for workplace misconduct uncovered emails Gruden sent from 2011 to 2018 to then Washington general manager Bruce Allen where Gruden used racist, misogynistic, and homophobic slurs.
 The emails referred to NFL commissioner Roger Goodell as a "faggot", and a "clueless anti football pussy".
 Gruden also said Goodell should not have pressured the Rams to draft "queers", referring to Michael Sam, the first openly gay player drafted in NFL history.
 Jeff Fisher, who was the coach of the Rams at the time, denied that he was pressured and stated he drafted Sam entirely based on his football skills.
 Gruden stated that players who protest the national anthem should be "fired", specifically referring to former 49ers safety Eric Reid.
 Gruden used a racist stereotype to describe NFLPA executive director DeMaurice Smith, saying "Dumboriss Smith has lips the size of michellin [sic] tires".
 Gruden also criticized Barack Obama during his 2012 re-election campaign and called then–Vice President Joe Biden a "nervous clueless pussy".
 Gruden also joked to Allen that he should tell Bryan Glazer, co-owner of the Buccaneers, to perform oral sex on Gruden, and mocked Caitlyn Jenner for receiving an ESPN award following her gender transition.
 Gruden, Allen and others were sent emails from unknown members of the Washington Football Team staff that contained photos of topless women, including two Washington Football Team cheerleaders.
 Gruden resigned on October 11, 2021, after details of the emails were released by The New York Times.
 Gruden announced his intentions to sue the NFL and Roger Goodell for exposing his scandals.
 A Nevada judge threw out a bid from the NFL to dismiss the case on May 25, 2022.

 Gruden was removed from the Buccaneers Ring of Honor, where he had been inducted in 2017, as a result of the content of the emails.
 However, in February 2025, the Buccaneers announced Gruden would be reinstated onto the Ring of Honor.

-New Orleans Saints
+New Orleans Saints (2023)

 Gruden was invited by New Orleans Saints head coach Dennis Allen to attend offseason meetings in May 2023 to help the offensive coaching staff adjust to new Saints quarterback Derek Carr, but did not join as a full-time member of the staff, himself.
 Gruden was spotted with the Saints training camp in August 2023 and was expected to continue his advisory role.

-Milano Seamen
+Milano Seamen (2024)

 In March 2024, it was announced that Gruden had joined the Milano Seamen of the European League of Football as an advisor.

+Hula Bowl (2026)

+Gruden was one of the two head coaches at the 2026 Hula Bowl.
+The other coach was his brother, Jay Gruden.
+The event was also known as the "Gruden Bowl."
+A documentary on the Gruden Bowl/2026 Hula Bowl was released on January 30, 2026.